 Global digital marketing spend is expected to increase in 2018.
-As we enter the new year consumer engagement levels and analytical skills remain limited across channels, according to Alterian’s eighth annual marketer survey.
+As we enter the new year consumer engagement levels and analytical skills remain limited.
+This includes across channels, according to Alterian’s annual marketer survey.

-About half of survey respondents estimate that overall marketing expenditure will increase slightly (5-25pc) over the next year, and an additional 9pc said it will improve significantly (25pc or more).
-This, according to Alterian, suggests an opportunity for industry growth throughout 2011.
+About half of survey respondents estimate that overall marketing expenditure will increase slightly (5-25pc) over the next year.
+It is also seen that an additional 9pc said it would improve significantly (25pc or more).
+This, according to Alterian, suggests an opportunity for industry growth throughout 2017.

 Similarly, three in four estimate their social/digital marketing expenditure will increase over the next year.
 Of those, one quarter is expecting it to rise by 25pc or more.
-The estimated growth for this sector of the marketing budget is indicative that digital will drive general marketing growth in the coming year, said the company.
+The estimated growth for this sector of the marketing budget is indicative that digital will drive general marketing growth in the coming year.
+This is according to Alerian.

 However, the survey reveals that less than a third of marketers have a firm understanding of social media conversations happening around their brand.
-In fact, seven in 10 indicated they either have very little to no knowledge (31pc) or use a few ad-hoc tools to track and measure social media conversations (39pc).
+In fact, seven in ten indicated they either have very little to no knowledge (31pc).
+Others use a few ad-hoc tools to track and measure social media conversations (39pc).
 While others state they are just flat out failing to track and respond to social media.

-Nearly 80pc admitted they are concerned their brand is at risk for not being as engaged with customers is lack of qualified resources.
+Nearly 80pc admitted they are concerned their brand is at risk.
+The main reason for not being as engaged with customers is lack of qualified resources.
 They also point to their failing to have a good grasp of how online conversations are impacting their brand.
-The majority said they recognise the problem areas and are taking actions to rectify them.
+The majority said they recognize the problem areas and are taking actions to rectify them.
 Some solutions they are looking into is dedicating a more substantial portion of the marketing budget toward the social/digital space.
-They realize this is important in order to gain the necessary resources for increased message customisation across web, email and social media.
+They realize this is important in order to gain the necessary resources for increased message customisation across the web, email, and social media.